tefi-anbessa/test_bench/docs/DEVELOPER_NOTES.md

 ### Internationalization

 - The application has been designed for international use from the outset.
 - All user facing text is provided with translations for all implemented languages.
-- To date, no need for translation of database content has been identified.
-It's all engineering speak.
+- To date, the only need for translation of database content identified is for discipline names.
+This is included as a potential feature below.
-- The application uses the rails-i18n gem to assist with internationalization.
+- The application heavily uses the rails-i18n gem to assist with internationalization.
 This gem provides translations into many languages for the core rails features, including model validation, database errors, time and date functions, currency, etc.
 - For reference, a copy of the en version of the translations is saved in config/locales/rails-i18n gem en for reference/en.yml.ref.
 This file is not used in the application, it is simply a copy of the en.yml file that is provided by the rails-i18n gem.
-Check here if you are not sure whether a translation is already provided, and avoid duplicating core translations if possible.
+Check in this file if you are not sure whether a translation is already provided, and avoid duplicating core translations if possible.
 Also note that not all language files include all translations!
 It is a work in progress...
 - The locale setting follows the basic guidelines in [Rails Guides section 2.2](https://guides.rubyonrails.org/i18n.html#setting-the-locale-from-url-params).
 - Changing locale is available in the layout header via a drop down menu.
 - The storage of translation files is detailed in the [INTERNATIONALIZATION.md](INTERNATIONALIZATION.md) file.

 ### Constants

-- The application implements a constants management system based on this article: [https://dev.to/vladhilko/say-goodbye-to-messy-constants-a-new-approach-to-moving-constants-away-from-your-model-58i1](https://dev.to/vladhilko/say-goodbye-to-messy-constants-a-new-approach-to-moving-constants-away-from-your-model-58i1).
+- Constants in Rails applications are the subject of much debate in the forums.
+The understanding of what should be constant varies widely.
-- The code has been tweaked to allow the hash parsing to end on an array as well as a hash.
-This allows arrays for floating point numbers (primarily for electrical selectors).
+- The context for this application includes:
-- Usage:
+   - engineering and scientific constants that are indepedent of the application, such as standard ratings for circuit breakers, cable sizes, etc.
-  - Constants.electrical.protection.rating yields an array: [1, 2, 4, 6, 10, 16, 20, 25, 32, 40, 50, 63]
+   - Role Based Access Control (RBAC) system configuration.
-  - Constants.electrical.protection.device yields a special hash: #<Constant::Model:0x000000012b7b1390 @constant_hash={:MCB=>1, :MCCB=>2}>.
-It may be necessary to convert this to a basic hash if required with to_h.
+- Refer to docs/CONSTANTS.md for details on the constants management system implemented for this application.

 ### MVC Guidelines